 A Buddhist Paradox?

-out *buddhism*- yea how about u read up on science and evolution and realize that everything else is a crock of shit.
+Burning questions about *buddhism*- yea how about u read up on science and evolution and realize that everything else is a crock of shit.
 Grasping onto any *cult* * religion* or any other organized chaos- sign of a lost soul.
 Not that there is a soul.

 LOL, HOW QUICKLY WE forget the second rule of Fight Club Buddhism!
 The cause of all misery is grasping.
 Religion is included in that.
 Do you know the story of Buddha's enlightenment?